 These lively tales—by turns tragic, hilarious, bawdy, spiritual, and surprising—debate the flaws and merits of men and women, expose hypocrisy, exalt devotion, and illustrate the human capacity for selfishness and cruelty, and for generosity and good.
 As for the storytellers, they can never quite agree on the meanings of the tales they hear and tell.

 The Marguerite de Navarre Society/La Société Marguerite de Navarre is pleased to announce the 72 Days of Heptameron story-a-day reading project, inspired appropriately by the 100 Days of Decameron project organized by Iowa City UNESCO City of Literature earlier this year.
 Please join us, beginning on November 1, as we read one story each day and finish the entire book in seventy-two days.
-You may take part in the discussion of these stories on the 72 Days of Heptameron Facebook Group, on social media with #72DaysofHeptameron, or on this website (check back on November 1).
+You may take part in the discussion of these stories on the 72 Days of Heptameron Facebook Group or on this website (or both).
 All are welcome to join the project at any time!
-If you’d like to get started, you may begin by reading the Prologue to the collection.
-A short introduction to the Prologue will be posted here on October 15.
+You may wish to begin by reading the Prologue to the collection.
+See here for some background on Marguerite de Navarre and a short introduction to this Prologue.

 - George Saintsbury’s English-language translation (1894), with engravings designed by Sigmund Freudenberg: Volume 1 Volume 2 Volume 3 Volume 4 Volume 5